- This error can be caused by many issues including proxy settings or the antivirus.

 3. Reset the gateway IP address

-- Apply all the steps that are explained during the first fix of this tutorial.
+- Apply all the steps that are explained during the first step of this tutorial.

-- Afterwards, bring the Search box and type cmd.
-Right-click on the first result and select Run as administrator to open Command Prompt with admin rights.
+- Afterward, type cmd in the Search box and select Run as administrator to open Command Prompt with admin rights.

 - Close the cmd window in the end and try to connect.